elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

 Now let’s start monitoring our nodes.

 ###3.
 Monitor our Ubuntu Machine with Zenoss via SSH
 To get any useful information from SSH it’s recommended to install the *LinuxMonitor ZenPack*, more information is seen in <a href="http://community.zenoss.org/docs/DOC-3435" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://community.zenoss.org/docs/DOC-3435']);">this</a> community page.
-Instructions on how to install <em>ZenPacks</em> are found in <a href="http://community.zenoss.org/docs/DOC-2935" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://community.zenoss.org/docs/DOC-2935']);">this</a> community page.
+Instructions on how to install *ZenPacks* are found in <a href="http://community.zenoss.org/docs/DOC-2935" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://community.zenoss.org/docs/DOC-2935']);">this</a> community page.
 Similar instructions are found in the <a href="http://community.zenoss.org/community/documentation/official_documentation/zenoss-guide" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://community.zenoss.org/community/documentation/official_documentation/zenoss-guide']);">Admin Guide</a>.
 Here is a description of ZenPacks from that guide:

 > **13.1.
 About ZenPacks**
 >